Netherley, Liverpool: Economy

 The area lost a major local employer, HPL Jars & Containers, in 2006.
 After thirty plus years, it was bought out by M&H Plastics and production was transferred out of the area.

 Education

 St. Gregory's Catholic Primary School received an excellent Ofsted report in 2005.
 Built at the same time as the local housing, the school has adapted over the years to meet the demands of the area, such as admitting a large number of pupils from Cross Farm School which was closed by the local educational authority due to a surplus of places in the area.
 The nearby Norman Pannell Primary School is also a popular school in Netherley.

+Transport

+The 79 bus service links Netherley to Liverpool City Centre.
+Operated by Arriva the 79 it has been operated by Arriva's predecessors for many years, however since 2011 some journeys continue to Halewood.
+The variant 79C (Liverpool City Centre - Runcorn) touches the edge of Netherley at Caldway Drive and services 3/3A/89/217/217A touch the edge of the estate at Naylor's Road from Belle Vale, Woolton and Speke to Huyton, Knowsley, Kirkby.

+The nearest current National Rail station is Huyton, approximately just over of 2 miles away from Netherley, where fairly regular trains go to/from Liverpool Lime Street, and generally continue on to Wigan North Western, Preston, Manchester Victoria, and Warrington Bank Quay stations.
+Hunts Cross and Liverpool South Parkway stations are within the catchment area of Netherley and are accessible via bus and road routes.

+Netherley is approximately 3 miles away from the western terminus of the M62 motorway, Rocket Roundabout in Broadgreen and a similar distance from Junction 5 of the M62/M57/A5300, Tarbock Roundabout interchange in Knowsley.